Dolmabahce Palace

 Contents

-Dolmabahce Palace is a magnificent 19th-century palace, built as the primary administrative center of the Ottoman Empire, serving as the residence of the Sultan and his family until the Empire's downfall in 1922.
+Dolmabahce Palace is a magnificent 19th-century palace that was built as the primary administrative center of the Ottoman Empire and served as the residence of the Sultan and his family until the Empire's downfall in 1922.
 It exhibits a blend of Ottoman, Baroque, and Neoclassical architectural styles.
-The Dolmabahce Palace is composed of over 285 rooms and several gardens, making it one of the world's largest palaces.
+It has over 285 rooms, 46 halls, 6 hammams (Turkish baths), and gardens, making it one of the world's largest palaces.

 Mabeyn-i Humayun

-Mabeyn-i Humayun, also known as the Imperial Suite, was used by the Sultan for daily activities and was designed with great attention to detail, including ornate ceilings, opulent decorations, and intricate marble floors.
+Mabeyn-i Humayun, also known as the Imperial Suite, was used by the Sultan for daily activities.
+Designed with great attention to detail, it has ornate ceilings, opulent decorations, and intricate marble floors.

 Medhal Hall